Survival guide 2022

 In the Netherlands, different kinds of waste need to be separated.
 Separately dispose of:

-- Plastic bottles mostly have a deposit to return them in the supermarket
+• Plastic bottles and cans mostly have a deposit to return them in the supermarket

 Where can I bring my waste?